The Darkstryder Campaign: Reception

-In the June 1996 edition of Dragon (Issue #230), Rick Swan called this set of adventures "one of the most dramatic turning popints in the game's history [...]
+In the June 1996 edition of Dragon (Issue #230), Rick Swan called this set of adventures "one of the most dramatic turning points in the game's history [...]
 Forget your cuddly Ewoks, your bumbling droids, your kiddie show aliens.
 DarkStryder conjures a harsher, drearier universe, a Star Wars for grown-ups."
 Swan was intrigued by this new darker tone, saying, "The campaign features villains who murder, allies who backstab, and heroes who die.
 A haze of despair hangs over DarkStryder, which is both intriguing and disturbing.
 It’s like visiting Oz and finding alcoholic Munchkins."
 He called the illustrated cards of notable personalities "a nice touch, useful for players and gamemasters alike."
 He thought the linked adventures were "well-staged and easy-to-run adventures, offering a satisfying blend of action, problem-solving, and role-playing."
 However, Swan was troubled that the campaign "doesn't really go anywhere; it's all set-up and no climax."
 He concluded by giving the boxed set an average score of 4 out of 6, saying, "With its unresolved plot lines and unanswered questions, it feels incomplete.
 The designers still seem to be groping for a style, as if they’re not quite sure how far they can go.
 Consequently, DarkStryder doesn't plunge Star Wars into darkness; it merely draws the shades a bit.
 Next time, I hope they throw caution to the wind really go for the grit.
 For now, DarkStryder stands as a promising beginning, a rich, involving expansion that opens up an RPG on the verge of rusting shut."